jdonnerstag/pyfwf_db/README.rst

 and is accessible almost like a standard python list.
 You may consider it the root-view, as it doesn't have another parent view.

-Slices, filters, etc. create views on top of their parent view.
+Slices, filters, etc. create views on top of their parent views.
 Views are very light-weight and do not copy any data from the file.
 They basically only maintain indexes into their parent view.

+Views inherit the header (fields) from their parent, but maintain their own copy.
+It can be modified without affecting the parents header.

 .. code-block:: Python

   >>> data = fwf_open(HumanFileSpec, "sample_data/humans.txt")
-  >>> # slices provide a view (subset) onto the full data set
+  >>> # slices provide a view (subset) on the full data set
   >>> data[0:5]
   +----------+--------+--------------------------+
   | birthday | gender |           name           |